-- > Faults in BRCA1 may be associated with a slightly increased risk of prostate cancer in men. - > Faults in BRCA2 are associated with a slightly increased risk of male breast cancer, prostate cancer and sometimes cancer of the pancreas or melanoma. - > Li-Fraumeni syndrome is not usually associated with cancer of the ovaries and fallopian tubes, but is associated with bone, soft tissue, brain, lung or adrenal gland cancers, or leukaemia. - > Hereditary non-polyposis colorectal cancer (HNPCC, or Lynch syndrome) is due to faults in mismatch repair genes.
-It is not associated with breast cancer but is associated with bowel and other gastrointestinal, uterine and ovarian cancers. - > The doctors at your familial cancer clinic will be able to discuss these issues with you in more detail.
+- > Faults in BRCA1 may be associated with a slightly increased risk of uterine cancer in women and a slightly increased risk of prostate cancer in men. - > Faults in BRCA2 are associated with a slightly increased risk of male breast cancer, prostate cancer and sometimes cancer of the pancreas. - > Faults in the PALB2 gene may be associated with a slightly increased risk of male breast cancer, prostate cancer and pancreatic cancer. - > Li-Fraumeni syndrome is not usually associated with cancer of the ovaries and fallopian tubes, but is associated with bone, soft tissue, brain, lung or adrenal gland cancers, or leukaemia. - > Hereditary non-polyposis colorectal cancer (HNPCC, or Lynch syndrome) is due to faults in mismatch repair genes.
+It is not associated with breast cancer, but is associated with bowel and other gastrointestinal, uterine and ovarian cancers.

+The doctors at your familial cancer clinic will be able to discuss these issues with you in more detail.